Marissa Meyer: Career

-Before writing Cinder, Meyer wrote Sailor Moon fan fiction for ten years under the pen name of Alicia Blade.
+Before writing the first Lunar Chronicles novel Cinder, Meyer wrote Sailor Moon fan fiction for ten years under the pen name of Alicia Blade.
 She also wrote a novelette titled The Phantom of Linkshire Manor under her pen name.
 In an interview with The News-Tribune, she said that writing fan fiction helped her learn the craft of writing, gave her instant feedback and taught her how to take criticism.
 After graduating from college and prior to writing Cinder, Meyer worked as a book editor and a freelance typesetter and proofreader.

 Meyer states that she was initially inspired to write Cinder after participating in the 2008 National Novel Writing Month contest where she wrote a story focusing on a futuristic version of Puss in Boots.
-The idea came from a dream where Cinderella was a cyborg and foot came off, instead of her shoe, at the ball.
+The idea came from a dream where Cinderella was a cyborg and her foot came off, instead of her shoe, at the ball.
 Meyer signed with agent Jill Grinberg, who is still her agent today.
-The Lunar Chronicles is a four book series with volumes based on the stories of Cinderella, Little Red Riding Hood, Rapunzel, and Snow White.
-The first book, Cinder, was a New York Times bestseller.
+The Lunar Chronicles is a series of four young adult dystopian science fiction fantasy romantic novels that are based on the fairy tale stories of "Cinderella", "Little Red Riding Hood", "Rapunzel" and "Snow White".
+The series' first novel Cinder was a New York Times bestseller.
 As of 2015, the series had sold over 651,000 copies.

-The rights to the series was optioned by Locksmith Animation for film in 2022.
+The animated feature film rights to The Lunar Chronicles were acquired by Warner Bros.
+Pictures, Village Roadshow Pictures, Legendary Entertainment, Locksmith Animation and Warner Bros.
+Pictures Animation in January 2022.

 In 2013, Meyer received a two-book deal from Feiwel & Friends for a young adult series featuring the Queen of Hearts from Alice in Wonderland.
 However, it later ended up being a standalone book called Heartless, which was released in Fall 2016.
 Utah students adapted the novel into a musical which Meyer attended in 2021.

 Publishers Weekly announced that she would write a superhero series afterwards.
 The resulting trilogy of books is called Renegades, as is the first book in the series.
 It was inspired by the misreading of a sign and impacted by her love of superheroes growing up.
 Renegades was released in the November 2017, and became the number 2 book on the New York Times bestsellers in November.

-In 2020, she released a standalone rom com called Instant Karma, which was optioned for television by HBO Max in February 2021.
-With a Little Luck, an upcoming release, will be set in the same world as Instant Karma.
+In 2020, she released a standalone rom-com called Instant Karma, which was optioned for television by HBO Max in February 2021.
+With a Little Luck follows a side-character from Instant Karma and released early 2024.